Last updated: July 2016

-Cash ISAs are the same as any normal savings account except they are tax free for a limited annual amount of saving.
-For the tax year 2011-12 you can save up to £5,340 in a cash ISA if you’re a UK resident aged 16 or over.
+An ISA (Individual Savings Account) is a type of savings account that is the same as any normal savings account except that the interest earned is tax free for a limited annual amount of saving.
+For the tax year 2016-17 you can save up to £15,240 in a cash ISA if you’re a UK resident aged 16 or over.

-However looking at their actual investments, as we have done for the ranking table (above), shows that in many cases these fine words are little more than hot air.
+However looking at their actual investments, as we have done for the ranking table (above), shows that in many cases these words are little more than hot air.

 Ease of moving accounts

 Government efforts to promote competition in the sector mean that it’s pretty easy to move your whole Cash ISA to a more ethical provider should you choose.
 In theory it should take no more than 15 days, but you should follow advice on how to do it without losing its tax free status.
 Contacting the new provider is usually the best place to start.

 Al Rayan Bank is a Living Wage employer.
 According to its 2016 report ‘Ethical Banking for Everyone’:

 “It was better protected from the recent global banking crisis than conventional banks because its method of banking, where investment must be in tangible assets and not financial instruments based on speculation, did not create the ‘toxic’ assets that were recognised as a root cause of the crisis”.

 It was also stated in this report that:

 “The source of an Islamic bank’s funding, profits and business investments must be ethical.
 They cannot be from businesses that are considered unlawful under Sharia, i.e. companies that deal in interest, alcohol, gambling, pornography, speculation, tobacco, arms and other commodities contrary to Islamic values.”